SDGforskning/sdg-strings/SDG04_query_action_WoS.md

 ##### Phrase 1:

 In many medical and other studies that are not concerned with education as such, having completed a specific level of education is used as a parameter.
-To avoid including those, we have used many varaints of the verb complete, but avoided "completed" and "complete*"
+To avoid including those, we have used many variants of the verb complete, but avoided "completed" and "complete*".
+The basic structure is education level + children + complete + increase.

 ```Ceylon =
 TS=